-If you’re planning on dabbling in both, we recommend a small- to medium-sized glass water pipe that can be adapted with a quartz banger attachment, allowing you to easily swap between dry or concentrated material with ease.
+If you’re planning on dabbling in both, we recommend a small- to medium-sized glass bong that can be adapted with a quartz banger attachment, allowing you to easily swap between dry or concentrated material with ease.

 Think diffusion.
 Regardless of size, a percolator function is usually helpful to diffuse smoke.
 Burning dry substances, like tobacco, creates a combustion that isn’t always the best for your health.
 To avoid inhaling a large amount of byproducts, percolators filter out unwanted toxins from the combustion process, while also cooling down the smoke created.
 The result is a much smoother, cleaner hit for you and your lungs.